unina-sfere/rofanova/README.md

 based on the functional normalized median absolute deviation (FuNMAD) estimator.

-The main function is `rofanova` which implements the Ro-FANOVA method both for univariate and bi-variate functional data by using several families of loss functions.
+The main function is `rofanova` which implements the RoFANOVA method both for univariate and bi-variate functional data by using several families of loss functions.
 The functions `fusem` and `funmad` implement the functional equivariant M-estimator and the FuNMAD estimator,